xster/flutter-wiki/Desktop-shells.md

 [the list of desktop-related bugs](https://github.com/flutter/flutter/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22a%3A+desktop%22), as well as [the embedding source](https://github.com/flutter/engine/tree/master/shell/platform/).

-**IMPORTANT:** The Flutter desktop APIs are still in early stages of development, and are **subject to change without warning**.
-No backwards compatibility, either API or ABI, will be provided.
-Expect any code using these libraries to need to be updated and recompiled after any Flutter update.

 ### macOS

-This is the most mature of the desktop platforms (for various reasons, including that it's quite close to iOS, which we already support).
-The Objective-C API layer is largely stable at this point, so breaking changes there should be rare.
+macOS is the most developed of the desktop platforms, and has entered alpha.
+For macOS, see the [flutter.dev documentation](https://flutter.dev/desktop), rather than this page, for instructions and information.

 ### Windows

-The Windows shell is in early stages.
+The Windows shell is an early technical preview.
 It is Win32-based, but we plan to explore UWP support in the future.

-Expect the APIs for the final shell to be radically different from the current API surface.
+The APIs for the final embedding may be significantly different from the current API surface.

 ### Linux

-The current Linux shell is a GLFW placeholder, to allow early experimentation.
+The current Linux shell is a GLFW placeholder, to allow early experimentation, and will be replaced with a different implementation in the future.
 We would like to create a library that lets you embed Flutter regardless of whether you're using GTK+, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
 Our current plan is to support GTK+ out of the box, in a way where adding support for other toolkits is straightforward.